aws-iot-builder-tools/aws-greengrass-provisioner/docs/Concepts.md

 as the subject.
 The second entry specifies the Lambda function as the destination, the local shadow service as the source, and `$aws/things/CONNECTED_SHADOW/shadow/#` as the subject.  `CONNECTED_SHADOW` is replaced with the actual thing name.

-## Greengrass Device (GGD) scripts

-Greengrass Device scripts are scripts (currently Python only) that can be packaged with credentials that allow them to connect to the Greengrass Core as Greengrass Devices.
-These are simulated devices that can be used to test the core's connectivity info and Greengrass discovery and they can also serve as a way to interact with the core outside of the core's Lambda runtime.
-These scripts run as normal Linux processes and can be run from anywhere that the core can be reached, either on the core itself or on a remote machine.

 # Environment variables available to Lambda functions